 Canada

-Connecting over ice hockey in Montreal
+Connecting over hockey in Montreal

-Sport… and ice hockey
+Sport… and hockey

 I am a self-professed sports fan.
 While I don’t go crazy about them, I do consider it a mission to attend sporting events wherever I go.
-This desire has led me to see ice hockey in Canada and France.
+This desire has led me to see hockey in Canada and France.
 I’ve watched soccer in England, Peru, and Argentina.
 I’ve attended cock fighting in Ecuador and bull-fighting in Mexico.
 Additionally, I’ve also seen hurling in Ireland, fencing in Russia, biathlon in Switzerland and Italy, and the Olympics in USA and Italy.

 Basketball has been my jam since I could walk